SamuelSwartzberg/Oboeru/README.md

 ## Faux clozes

 Ever not want to switch to cloze note type, or wanted to use the handy calculator (see above) in your clozes?
-Never fear, any element surrounded by `<u>` tags will render as a cloze on the front, and as bold on the back.
+Never fear, any element surrounded by `<font>` tags will render as a cloze on the front, and as bold on the back.
 Combine with FrontBack for profit!

 ## Highlighiting